Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • Gold

-We unintentionally link blue to the ocean or the sky.
-Why?
-Well, because they’re both blue.
-And with the ocean or sky comes calming waves and warm breezes.
-So, it only makes sense in our brains that we associate the color blue with tranquility.
-Using blue in an interior color palette affects our mood for the better by promoting serenity.
-It’s commonly used in bedrooms since it creates a relaxing atmosphere for sleeping.
+We naturally link blue to the ocean or the sky which bring with them calming sensations of waves and warm breezes.
+So, it only makes sense in our brains that we associate blue with tranquility.
+Using blue in an interior color palette affects our mood positively by promoting serenity.
+It’s commonly used in bedrooms as it creates a relaxing atmosphere for sleeping.

 Tones

-Although we connect black, white, and gray with different meanings, they are often all associated with grief, depression, and coldness.
-It’s important to find the right color combination for your interior color palette when using monochromatic colors to eliminate a cold atmosphere.
-Use one of these tones as your base color, then sprinkling brighter, warmer tones to help liven up your interior.
+Although we connect black, white, and gray with different meanings, they are often all associated with grief, coldness and minimalism.
+It’s important to find the right color combination for your interior color palette when using monochromatic colors to avoid a cold or sterile atmosphere.
+Use one of these tones as your base color, then sprinkle in brighter, warmer tones to help liven up your interior.
 Consider layering in blues, pinks, and brown pieces to enhance a happier and healthy interior.

 Image without a name